weverhall/ot-harjoitustyo/dokumentaatio/english.md

 # NetLookApp

-NetLookApp is a small program that retrieves domain's availability, IP, FQDN and ping.
+NetLookApp is a small, cross-platform program that finds domain's availability, IP, FQDN and ping.
 Domain information gets stored in an SQLite database.

-Also fetches your public and private IPs, MAC address and address types.
+In addition, the app retrieves your public and private IP, MAC address and address types.

 ## Preparation